dektrium/yii2-user/README.md

 * Account and profile management
 * Console commands
 * User management interface
+* Ability to impersonate as another user given admin access is available

 > **NOTE:** Module is in initial development.
 Anything may change at any time.